sydhashimi83/SDLC-Sayed_Hashimi/README.md

 ## What is Markdown?

-Markdown is a simple way to format text using symbols.
+Markdown is a simple way to format text using plain text symbols.

 ## Features of Markdown

 - Easy to learn
 - Lightweight
-- Used in GitHub and documentation
+- Widely used in GitHub and documentation

 ## Example Formatting

 **Bold text**
 *Italic text*

-- Item 1
+- Bullet point one
-- Item 2
+- Bullet point two
-- Item 3
+- Bullet point three

 ## Conclusion

-Markdown is a simple and powerful tool for formatting text.
+Markdown is a simple and powerful tool for formatting text and creating readable documentation.